vladimirus/address-book/README.md

 Result
 ======

-Number of males: 3<br />
+1. Number of males: 3
-Oldest person: Wes Jackson<br />
+2. Oldest person: Wes Jackson
-How many days older is Bill than Paul: 2862<br />
+3. How many days older is Bill than Paul: 2862